 MidAmerica Nazarene University recognizes that college-level learning occurs in environments in and beyond the classroom.
-The University follows the guidelines established by the American Council on Education (ACE) and may award a maximum of 34 hours for validated prior learning.
-Credit is validated through review by faculty in the subject area applying national standards established by ACE.
-Prior-learning credit may include credit for military training, credit by examination (including CLEP and similar examination programs approved by ACE), credit for business, professional, labor, government, and voluntary organizations' courses if recommended by ACE, and evaluation of portfolio credentials.
+The University follows the guidelines established by the American Council on Education (ACE) and may award a maximum of 34 hours for Advanced Standing credit of which validated prior learning is a part.
+Credit is validated through review by faculty in the subject area, applying national standards established by ACE.
+Prior-learning credit may include credit for business, professional, labor, government, and voluntary organizations' courses if recommended by ACE, and evaluation of portfolio credentials.
 Prior-Learning Assessment credits are neutral credits and will not count towards graduation honors.
 For further information about prior-learning assessment, contact the Office of the Registrar.